 As early as 1937, the president of Va’ad HaLashon (“The Language Committee”), Prof. N.H.
-Tur-Sinai, proposed the establishment of “a large endeavor which prepares an academic dictionary of our language, in all of the periods and evolutions that it has endured from the moment it is documented, until today”.
-Later, with the establishment of the Academy, it was decided that the Historical Dictionary Project would be its central scientific undertaking.
+Tur-Sinai (Picture on the right), proposed the establishment of “a large endeavor which prepares an academic dictionary of our language, in all of the periods and evolutions that it has endured from the moment it is documented, until today.”
+Later, with the establishment of the Academy, it was decided that the Historical Dictionary Project would be its central purpose.
 The overarching goal of the HDP is to present the history and development of the Hebrew lexicon, from the earliest occurrences of words down through their most recent documentation.
 Whereas similar historical dictionary projects in Europe merely brought citations from texts of recent centuries, the Academy’s HDP is based upon all post-biblical Hebrew texts up until 1100 CE, and large selections of literature from the periods thereafter until the founding of the State of Israel.
 It was decided to begin with texts from the post-biblical period, and thus the database reflects more than 2000 years of Hebrew writing.

 Such a project requires a large textual database, and the HDP was one of the first in the world to use modern technology for a computerized concordance.
 In 2005, some fifty years after the beginning of the project, it was decided there was enough material to begin the writing of entries.

 - Early Days